Reposted with permission from Biblical Counseling Coalition (BCC). Originally published March 26, 2018.

 Local Church Training

 Thankfully, there are some very good gospel-centered, biblically-based programs that exist.
 I have been systematically networking with faith-based addictions outreach programs across the country for many years, and I am eager to share with you what I am seeing.
 We have re-launched a 10-year-old ministry called Truth in Love Ministries so that I can be available to train local churches to creatively reach out to addicts and their families.
 Visit our website at www.histruthinlove.org to see upcoming training dates in your area or to contact us about providing training in your church.
+The next training is the Equip 18 Partnership Conference our ministry is hosting with Crossroads Bible College in Indianapolis, IN.
 With the world crying out for help and believing that addiction is a hopeless, lifelong disease, the Church has an opportunity to glorify the God of the universe, who is still on His throne and transforming lives by His amazing grace.

 Questions for Reflection